Our governors and members help to make us a successful NHS foundation trust by making sure we meet the needs and expectations of our patients.

 Dr Robert Davidson: appointed November 2015

 I graduated from St George's Hospital Medical School in 1998.
-I started training as a paediatrician before switching to primary care in 2004.
+I started training as a paediatrician before switching to a career in primary care in 2004.

-I have been a GP in Southwark for 11 years.
-I am a partner at Albion Street Health Centre and have also worked at Surrey Docks Health Centre.
+I have been a GP in Southwark for 13 years.
+I was a partner at Albion Street Health Centre and have also worked at Surrey Docks Health Centre.
+I currently work at Southwark's North locality extended access primary care service.

-I am passionate about the provision of high quality, joined up healthcare.
+I am passionate about the provision of high quality integrated healthcare.
 My main medical interests are in the development of innovative and accessible healthcare services for children and young people.

 In addition to these roles and interests I am an examiner for the Royal College of General Practitioners (RCGP) and enjoy mentoring the doctors of tomorrow.